 Delivery times stated on a quote must be met.
 Failure to meet quoted delivery times is reported and tracked on the SEWP Program Performance page.

-All orders (including delivery orders, task orders, credit card orders, etc.) must be sent to the SEWP Program Office (preferably directly from the customer, or from the CH if the customer sends the order to the CH directly).
+All orders (including delivery orders, task orders, credit card orders, and order modifications) must be sent to the SEWP Program Office (preferably directly from the customer, or from the CH if the customer sends the order to the CH directly).
 An order CANNOT be processed or fulfilled by the CH until:

 The SEWP Program Office enters the order information into the SEWP database; confirms all offerings are on contract and properly priced and notifies the CH of the SEWP Control Number (SCN – the unique order tracking number) assigned to that order.